cybermaus/key-mapper/README.md

 ## my_version
 This fork is merely to keep my own mods organized.
-If you want to use it, no problem the main branch is unmodified from the original, the my_version one is how I run it Installation instructions below updated for my_version
+If you want to use it, no problem!<br/>
+The main branch is to track the origin and should never receive commits directly from me.<br/>
+The my_version branch is how I run it

+Installation instructions below updated for my_version.

 Mods:
 - added exitpgm macro function